SzelesTamas/Ducks_in_a_row_ai/README.md

 I think it was a success because after a few episodes of training it learned a little but I want to train it for more time.
 In the next version I will try to polish the implementation because in some places it is a bit messy.

+## Version 4
+This version is just a nicer implementation of the previous version.
+I corrected some pretty major bugs and the agent started to converge but I need to run it for some more time.

 ## Notes
 As an experiment I am using GitHub Copilot whenever possible